 Bingata-style (紅型, lit. “red style”) dying was often used for making women’s clothing for dances, particularly for the brightly coloured kimono of the zo-odori (popular dances).
 Designs incorporated images of flowers, birds and other animals, waves and clouds and so on.
 The variety of designs and ways of producing them attest to the many different influences on Okinawan culture.

-Dance: originally dance was the pastime of the nobility, and different forms of dance existed for all age groups and for men and women.
+Dance: initially dance was the pastime of the nobility, and different forms of dance existed for all age groups and men and women.
 Interest in dances may have developed as a requirement for entertaining Chinese missions that would come to confirm the investiture of a new Ryukuan king.
 With the arrival of the Satsuma from Kagoshima came new Japanese influences.
 However, the Meiji Restoration and incorporation of the Ryukyu Kingdom into Japan as Okinawa Prefecture robbed the nobility of their security and they began to earn a living in the theatre.
 Rarified court dances were not suitable for the common crowd, it seems, and the lively and popular zo-odori was born with its brilliant red and yellow costumes and lively themes.

 Music: Okinawan dance is accompanied by a group of musicians, called a jikata.
 They would sing and play the sanshin (三線, a type of three-stringed lute that is plucked and originated in southern China).
-This combination of song (uta) and lute (sanshin) is called utasanshin.
-It was highly important in the period of the Ryukuan Kingdom for male nobility to be able to play the sanshin, and the instrument was as important for the Ryukuan culture as the katana (the Samurai sword) was for Japanese culture.
+This combination of a song (uta) and lute (sanshin) is called utasanshin.
+It was highly significant in the period of the Ryukuan Kingdom for male nobility to be able to play the sanshin, and the instrument was as crucial for the Ryukuan culture as the katana (the Samurai sword) was for Japanese culture.
 Dancers would also often use yosutake castanets; they would slick these together while dancing, not dissimilar to castanets in Spanish dance.

 Okinawan Religion and Festivals

 Okinawan religion, instead of being organised around temples, had sacred groves and natural places called utaki (御嶽).
 These are generally marked with stones and incense burners.
 Women also played a central role as priestesses and shamans.
-Festivals occupy an important part in Okinawan culture.
+Festivals occupy an essential part in Okinawan culture.
 As in the rest of Japan, Okinawans enjoy hanami in early spring, and the warm climate ensures that they are always the first to do so.
 In early June, the Haari or Dragon boat festival in Naha is a race between teams on brightly coloured rowing boats to pray to the god of the sea for good fishing.

 Okinawan tombs are also much larger than Japanese ones, as whole families would be interred there.
-Consequently, there are also several events each year when the whole family gather at the tomb to remember the dead and traditionally to entertain the souls of the departed with dances, food and drink and songs.
+Consequently, there are also several events each year when the entire family gathers at the tomb to remember the dead and traditionally to entertain the souls of the departed with dances, food and drink and songs.
 Such times include shimi (festival for the deceased), jurokunichi (February 16), and the Tanabata Star Festival.